 Nominations are now open for the 2023 awards: Nomination form and assessment criteria

 Please direct any enquiries to the ANZSI Indexing Awards Committee Receiving Officer

 ANZSI offers a Medal for an outstanding index to a book or periodical compiled in Australia or New Zealand.
-The John Simkin Medal, previously known as the ANZSI Medal, has been renamed in honour of John Simkin, one of the founding members of the Society.
-John promoted the ideals of indexes and indexing throughout his 40-year association with the Society, so it is with pleasure we acknowledge his enormous contribution to indexing in this way.
+The John Simkin Medal, previously known as the ANZSI Medal, has since 2014 been named in honour of John Simkin, one of the founding members of the Society.
+John promoted the ideals of indexes and indexing throughout his 40-year association with the Society, and the Medal acknowledges his contribution to indexing.

-Publishers, indexers and all interested persons are invited to nominate indexes which meet the above criteria, and which they regard as worthy of consideration.
+Publishers, indexers and all interested persons may nominate indexes which meet the criteria, and which they regard as worthy of consideration.
 Indexers are encouraged to nominate their own works.

 Nominations are now open for the 2023 awards: Nomination form